By Miguel Pérez

-November 27, 2007 - For Latino immigrants, no other American holiday is more precious than Thanksgiving.
+For Latino immigrants, no other American holiday is more significant than Thanksgiving.

-"El dia de accion de gracias," as we know it in Spanish, is a welcomed opportunity to reflect on the reasons we came here and to express our gratitude for the religious, political and economic freedoms we enjoy — just like the Pilgrims of Plymouth Colony.
+"El Día de Acción de Gracias," as we know it in Spanish, is a welcomed opportunity to reflect on the reasons we came to this country and to express our gratitude for the religious, political and economic freedoms we enjoy here — just like the Pilgrims of Plymouth Colony.

 You may not know it — not from the way many Latinos often are seen protesting in defense of their civil rights — but you can be sure that on Thanksgiving Day, many more Latinos are giving thanks for being your fellow "Americanos."

 Nevertheless, in the interest of historical correctness and self-esteem, it would be disingenuous for Latinos to pretend there were no other Thanksgivings, especially because we know they were celebrated by our Spanish ancestors.